cspotcode/bomb-rush-cyberfunk-mod-template/README.md

 This guide assumes you can use git w/github.

-This guide was written for Visual Studio Code, but it should work in Rider and Visual Studio.
+This guide was written for Visual Studio Code*, but it should work in Rider and Visual Studio.
 Only a few things are specific to VSCode and should be easy to avoid.

+*I no longer recommend VSCode for beginners.
+Use Visual Studio 2022 instead.
+I still *personally* use VSCode a ton, because I have years of built-up muscle memory, and I have the technical skill to work through any jank.*

 ## Setup